ASRS & SNAP-IV Based Screening

 NYU School of Medicine

-Co-developer of the ASRS, leading expert in adult ADHD diagnosis and treatment.
+Co-developer of the ASRS and a leading researcher in adult ADHD assessment and support.
 Director of the NYU Adult ADHD Program.

 Key Publication: